16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 12.5% chromium, 0.11% carbon

 Grade 410 alloys are general-purpose martensitic stainless steels with good corrosion resistance properties.
-These properties can be further enhanced by applying a series of processes like hardening, tempering, polishing.
+These properties can be further enhanced by applying a series of processes like hardening, tempering, and polishing.
 A wide range of characteristics can be developed with different heat treatments.

 15. Grade 416